Western Escarpment forest drive

 From the south

-- From the south, drive 24km from Dayboro via Mount Mee Road (tourist route number 29) and Sellin Road to the park's southern entrance.
+- Drive 24km from Dayboro via Mount Mee Road (tourist route number 29) and Sellin Road to the park's entrance.

-- Continue 150m to The Gantry.
-The road to The Gantry is suitable for 2WDs, however to continue on the forest drive you will need a 4WD or trail bike.
+- Continue 920m to The Gantry.
+The road to The Gantry is suitable for conventional (2WD) vehicles, however to continue on the forest drive you will need a 4WD or trail bike.

 From the north